William Mason High School (Mason, Ohio): Current

 The current Mason High School facility opened for the 2002-03 school year with 379,000 square feet on a 73-acre campus.
 In 2009, a $30 million expansion project added 49 classrooms in two new, three-story wings.
 Opened in 2003, and connected to the high school, is the 149,000 square-foot Mason Community Center, which features an Olympic-sized competition swimming pool, therapy pools, six basketball courts, fitness rooms and exercise equipment.
 It was a joint project of the City of Mason and Mason City Schools.

 As of the 2020-21 school year, Mason High School's enrollment is 3,507 students.
 It is the largest high school by enrollment in the state of Ohio.

-Mason High School features 27 AP courses, College Credit Plus, a student-run bank, a renowned symphony orchestra, a speech and debate team, a student-run store, a student-run website, internships, community service, over 70 other school-sanctioned extracurriculars, 67 athletic teams, a marching band, multiple concert bands, jazz band, several concert orchestras, arts, choral and drama programs.
-Additionally, the award-winning Mason High School Science Olympiad team was ranked first in the nation among all high schools in both 2021 and 2022.

 Athletics

-The Comets participate in the Greater Miami Conference, in which they have won 15 consecutive All-Sports titles through 2021-22.
+The Comets participate in the Greater Miami Conference, in which they have won 18 consecutive All-Sports titles through 2024-25.
 Previously, Mason was a charter member of the Fort Ancient Valley Conference from 1965-66 to 2006-07.